gabrieldhofer/MMU/README.md

 Then VtoP() is called to lookup the physical address.

-We don't do anything with the physical address, because we are mostly interested in implementing the "lookup".
+We don't do anything with the physical address, because we are mostly interested in understanding how "looking-up" physical addresses works.

 ```
 /********************************************//**